karanpraja902/House-Price-Predictor-AirBNB/README.md

 ## 📝 License

-This project is created for educational purposes as part of the Scaler Companion ML System Design curriculum.
+This project is created for educational purposes as part of the ML System Design.

 ## 🙏 Acknowledgments